How to Get an Interactive Services Business License in Dubai

 Businesses looking to re-export ICT services to wider MENA, GCC, and South Asian markets using Dubai South as a regional hub

-Professionals transitioning from employment to independent ICT service provision, who require a formal licence structure to operate compliantly
+Professionals transitioning from employment to independent ICT service provision, who require a formal license structure to operate compliantly

-If your business model involves facilitating digital interaction, managing interactive content pipelines, or delivering communication services through technology-driven platforms, this licence category is likely the appropriate fit.
+If your business model involves facilitating digital interaction, managing interactive content pipelines, or delivering communication services through technology-driven platforms, this license category is likely the appropriate fit.

 Setup Costs, Steps, and Licensing Requirements